muratk3n/thirdwave/en/README.md

 [Link](https://www.dw.com/en/spanish-company-offers-green-disposable-face-mask/av-57905166)

 ---

+Hey this is great.
+Instead of that Roman muckmucking Otto-flavored peasant Islam, DE can do a better job grooming these people.

+"Imams Made in Germany Imams — trained in Germany and in the German language — has been a long time coming..
+At last year's German Islam Conference, he called plans for the college good news for Muslims in Germany as well as the country overall, which has taken pains to reduce the influence of foreign-trained imams, especially from Turkey"

+---

 "Macron aims for 10 European tech giants valued at €100B by 2030..
 'There is no sovereignty without local champions,' says French